 Wisdom tooth extraction is often necessary to protect oral and overall health.
 In most cases, the recovery lasts only a few days and patients are able to resume their normal activities before they know it.
 Other times, however, a condition known as dry socket may develop.
-If this happens to you, don’t panic -- as your oral surgeon in Houston, we have it under control.
-Keep reading to learn more about dry socket and what to do when it happens to you.
+If this happens to you, healing can be more difficult but don’t panic.
+As your oral surgeon in Houston, we have it under control.
+Keep reading to learn more about dry socket and what to do if it happens to you.

 What Is Dry Socket?

-Dry socket is a complication that can occur after tooth extraction, and is most common in extractions of the lower wisdom teeth (especially when they are impacted).
-This condition is the partial or total loss of the blood clot that forms over the extraction site.
+Dry socket is a complication that can occur after tooth extraction, and it is most common in extractions of the lower wisdom teeth (especially when they are impacted).
+This condition is caused by the partial or total loss of the blood clot that forms over the extraction site.
 This blood clot covers the bone and is necessary for proper healing.
-Its disruption can cause serious discomfort and slowed recovery times.
+Its disruption can cause serious discomfort and slow recovery times.